-Students must maintain an appropriate background check while in the program and through graduataion.
+Students must maintain an appropriate background check while in the program and through graduation.
+See below.
 Students must complete the fingerprinting process during their first semester in the program.
 If students fail to pass the background clearance, their status in the program may be in jeopardy.